AnaFilipaTorres/Portefolio_PowerPaltform/README.md

 In this academic project, the primary objective was to develop a chatbot and gain an understanding of how its components, such as topics, entities, and the various development tools provided, interact with each other.

+The primary objective was to create a system that allows users to purchase items from the gym.
+This involved developing a comprehensive set of trigger phrases to enable the chatbot to understand user requests.
+The goal was to create a chatbot that is as user-friendly as possible and seamlessly integrates with a SharePoint table where the gym's stock information is stored.
+To achieve this, it was essential to develop workflows using the Power Platform to connect various applications.
+These workflows facilitate communication between the chatbot, SharePoint, and other relevant systems, ensuring accurate and real-time updates on item availability for users.

+1- Topic created in the copilot

 ![image](https://github.com/AnaFilipaTorres/Portefolio_PowerPaltform/assets/161728912/e0979834-fe8f-4cb2-b969-4298195eca4f)
 ![image](https://github.com/AnaFilipaTorres/Portefolio_PowerPaltform/assets/161728912/2e4b550a-5ee2-48cd-b6fc-641a52457d8b)
 ![image](https://github.com/AnaFilipaTorres/Portefolio_PowerPaltform/assets/161728912/edb7a71b-f046-475d-ad2f-3104dfd5f555)